Nuevayol: Visualizer

 An audio visualizer was released along with the rest of the album's other songs simultaneously on January 5, 2025.
-The visualizer tells the story of the Puerto Rican flag (1895–1952).
+The visualizer tells the story of the Puerto Rican flag in three slides.

 Music video

 The music video was released on July 4, 2025, also to coincide with the United States' Independence Day.
-The video begins with Bad Bunny walking through the snow and, as he gets into a car, he asks himself, "¿Y este frío cuando se acaba?" ("When will this cold end?").
+The video begins with Bad Bunny walking through the snow and, as he gets into a car, he asks himself, "¿Y este frío cuándo se acaba, diablo?" ("When will this cold end? damn!").
 From there, the rest of the video focuses on a quinceañera celebration, complete with food, dancing, and black-and-white images of the Puerto Rican diaspora in New York.
 Then, near the end of the video, several young people are seen listening to a radio station playing a message that simulates Donald Trump, repenting of his policies and apologizing to immigrants in America.

+Live performances

+Bad Bunny performed the song at his Super Bowl halftime show on February 8, 2026.